Understanding Agency Law in Real Estate

 It’s 2020 and despite the all too real challenges we all face, interest rates are at historic lows.
 If you are considering whether now is the right time for you to purchase your first home, move up to a larger home, or downsize to a smaller home, your first step should be to contact an experienced Realtor who can help you weigh your options and make an informed decision.

 Among the first questions a Realtor will ask is have you spoken to a lender.
 If not, a Realtor can suggest lenders you may want to contact.
 Starting the process to obtain pre-qualification or pre-approval for a loan will quickly determine if you have adequate income, sufficiently low debt, and a good enough credit score to begin your search for a home.

 Get the green light to proceed?
 First you need to make sure you have the necessary representation to navigate the sometimes confusing landscape of home buying.

 Understanding Agency Relationships in Real Estate: Don’t Go it Alone!

 The Buyer as Customer

-An example of this customer relationship is the buyer who calls random agents to let him into homes without establishing an agency relationship or even the buyer who “feels” like they have an agent working for them but they have yet to sign the buyer agency agreement required by law in South Carolina.
+An example of this customer relationship is the buyer who calls random agents for tours of homes without establishing an agency relationship or even the buyer who “feels” like they have an agent working for them, but they have yet to sign the buyer agency agreement required by law in South Carolina.

 The Buyer as Client or Buyer Agency